Swan song? Biles gearing up for one more Olympic ride - WTMJ

 Still, she knows she can’t just go out there and “just” win.
 She’s done that for the last eight years.
 She needs to put on spectacle much as Michael Phelps and Usain Bolt did during their unparalleled Olympic careers.

 In some ways, Biles understands she’s a victim of her own brilliance.
-At the same time, ask her which medal from Rio means the most and she brings up the bronze she won on balance beam when she reached down to grab the 4-inch slab of wood in the middle of her routine.
-It likely cost her a silver.
+At the same time, ask her which medal from Rio means the most and she brings up the bronze she won on balance beam when she reached down to grab the 4-inch slab of wood in the middle of her routine, a rare miscue that cost her a shot at gold.

 “People were really upset,” Biles said.
 “Guys, it’s still a medal for the country and it’s still a medal for myself, and if anybody else was going to get bronze they would have been cheering but it was Simone so they were, like, pissed.”